-Surplus day-ahead congestion is defined as the difference between the day-ahead congestion collected and FTR target allocations.
-Surplus FTR auction revenue is defined as the difference between the sum of monthly FTR auction revenue from the Long Term, Annual and monthly auctions, and ARR target allocations.
+Under the existing PJM rules, surplus day-ahead congestion is defined as the difference between the day-ahead congestion paid and FTR target allocations.
+Under the existing PJM rules, surplus FTR auction revenue is defined as the difference between the sum of monthly FTR auction revenue from the Long Term, Annual and monthly auctions, and ARR target allocations.
 Surplus FTR auction revenue can result from high prices in the FTR auctions, and from FTR capacity sold in excess of assigned ARR capacity on specific paths, and FTR capacity sold on paths not available to ARR holders.

-Surplus congestion revenue is defined as the sum of the surplus day-ahead congestion revenue and the surplus FTR auction revenue at the end of each month.37 Beginning with the 2014/2015 planning period, PJM may use surplus FTR auction revenue to pay for the clearing of counter flow FTRs as part of the auction clearing process.38 The remaining surplus is first used to ensure that ARR target allocations in the month are fully funded.
-Any remaining surplus is used to pay any negative difference between dayahead congestion revenue and FTR target allocations current month for the or prior months in the planning period.
+Under the existing PJM rules, surplus congestion revenue is defined as the sum of the surplus day-ahead congestion revenue and the surplus FTR auction revenue at the end of each month.
+41 Beginning with the 2014/2015 planning period, PJM may use surplus FTR auction revenue to pay for the clearing of counter flow FTRs as part of the auction clearing process.42 The remaining surplus is first used to ensure that ARR target allocations in the month are fully funded.
+Any remaining surplus is used to pay any negative difference between day-ahead congestion revenue and FTR target allocations for the current month or prior months in the planning period.
 Any remaining surplus is used to pay any negative difference between day-ahead congestion revenue and FTR target allocations for the entire planning period at the end of the planning period.
-Any remaining surplus after that is distributed to ARR holders.39
+Any remaining surplus after that is distributed to ARR holders.43